PocketBible 4.18.0 Uploaded to App Store

 Introducing AI Insights in the Autostudy Feature

-PocketBible 4.18.1 submitted to fix a couple small bugs in the original release.
+PocketBible 4.18.1 submitted on October 29.
+Fixes a couple bugs in the earlier 4.18.0 release.
+Waiting for approval from Apple.

-The main motivation for this update was to fix several little problems that had shown up as the result of recent iOS updates.
-What frequently happens is that Apple makes minor changes to the sequence or timing of internal processes, or they unceremoniously stop supporting certain features, or change the behavior of others.
-These can show up as minor annoyances or they can eventually cause bigger problems.
+The main motivation for this update was to fix several little problems that had shown up in PocketBible as the result of recent iOS updates.

 Autostudy